3G/HSPA network service discontinuation

 3G/HSPA refers to a third generation of wireless access standards that allows devices to connect to the Internet and to place and receive voice calls.
 3G/HSPA was introduced in the early 2000s and has been followed by 4G/LTE and by the newest generation of wireless standards, 5G/5G+.

-Voice over LTE (VoLTE) is the next generation of voice calling, which enables faster call connection times and improved voice quality service.
-VoLTE capable smartphones enable you to make and receive calls when in a 4G/LTE, 5G or 5G+ coverage area.
+Voice over LTE (VoLTE) enables faster call connection times and improved voice quality service.
+VoLTE capable smartphones enable you to make and receive calls.

 If you have an older 4G LTE device, you may need to update your device software.